+Communal areas There are no communal areas.
 Garages and permanent outbuildings There are no Garages or Permanent Outbuildings.
 Outside areas and boundaries Visually inspected.
 The property has garden areas to the front and rear.
-The garden areas are surfaced in grass, chip stones, paving, timber decking and planting.
-The boundaries are formed in timber fencing and brick walls.
+The garden areas are surfaced in grass, chip stones, paving and planting.
+Mature trees are located within the subject boundaries.
+The boundaries are formed in timber fencing, brick walls, stone walls and hedging.
 Some walls are retaining structures.
-A driveway is in place being surfaced in chip stones.
 Ceilings Visually inspected from floor level.
-The ceilings are of plasterboard.
-There is an area of laminate panelling.
+The ceilings are of lath/plaster and plasterboard.
+There are cornice and ceiling rose features in place in some rooms.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and partitions are of plaster on the hard and plasterboard construction.
-There is an area of laminate panelling.

-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
+The internal walls and partitions are of lath/plaster and plaster on the hard construction.
+There is an area of laminate panelling and tiled finish.
+Floors including sub floors The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
 Sub Floor: No sub floor access was available.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of flush timber and timber/glazed style.
-The facings and skirtings are of flush style.
+The internal doors consist of timber panel, flush timber and timber/glazed style.
+The facings and skirtings are of moulded style.
 The kitchen is fitted with a range of base and wall mounted units having compatible worktops and integrated appliances.
-Chimney breasts and fireplaces Visually inspected. omminey breasts and mepiaces No testing of the flues or fittings was carried out.
-A wood burning stove is fitted in the living room.
+The utility area is fitted with base and wall mounted units having compatible worktops.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+A gas fire is fitted in the living room.
+All other original fireplace openings have been blocked.